Fortunately, my family won the genetic lottery when it comes to teeth. My parents both have perfect smiles and good health.

 And some say I have a trillion dollar smile.
 But what happens to our smiles as we age?

 Does everyone’s teeth eventually fall out?

 Most people assume losing teeth are a natural part of aging.
 Not so.
-Adult teeth don’t fall out from natural causes.
-Repeat.
+It’s not natural.

-3. Gum disease 4.
-Lifestyle, what you eat and drink along with your oral hygiene and 5.
-Drugs such as heroin and methamphetamine (also called speed, ice or meth), cocaine, crack cause severe tooth decay and teeth falling out in a very short amount of time.
+5. Drugs such as heroin and methamphetamine (also called speed, ice or meth), cocaine, or crack cause severe tooth decay and teeth falling out in a very short amount of time.